 We often see people put similar or nearly duplicate questions in a survey.
 Sometimes this is unnecessary.
 For example, in a Customer Satisfaction Survey, if you have already included a question, such as "How likely is it that you would recommend our company to a friend or a colleague?", do you still need another subset question, like "How satisfied are you with our company?"
 People who would recommend you are likely satisfied with your company.
 It's redundant.
 If you feel your survey is too long, consider excluding similar or nearly duplicate questions in order to keep the survey short.

 If your survey contains more than one page, adding a progress bar at the bottom of the survey gives participants a better estimate of how much time they need to complete the survey.
 A progress bar has been shown to increase survey completion rates.
 In cases when your survey contains more than 20 questions, we suggest you break it down to shorter ones and have your survey participants take them at different times.

 About the author:

 Joe Gao has over 20 years of IT development and management experience across very large companies and startups.
 Previously he worked for General Dynamics.
-As a co-founder of Surveyol.com LLC, he is in charge of the technology sector of the company.
+He is in charge of the technology sector of the company.